bestia-dev-archived/mem1/README.md

 ## Serve

-Run the html sever in mem1/ folder in a second terminal.
+Run the html server in mem1/ folder in a second terminal.
 So it can continuosly run while you incrementaly build your changes in the first terminal.

 ```